rawls238/PlanOut.js/README.md

 ## Use with React.js

-If you are using React.js for your views, PlanOut.js is integrated very easily into your views using [react-experiments](https://github.com/HubSpot/react-experiments)
+If you are using React.js for your views, [react-experiments](https://github.com/HubSpot/react-experiments) should make it very easy to run UI experiments

 ## Development